persevere in hope

 “At that very time, the prayer of these two suppliants was heard in the glorious presence of Almighty God.” —Tobit 3:16

-God heard the prayers of Tobit and Sarah instantly.
-He also answered their prayers quickly, sending the angel Raphael to work out the glorious answer to their prayers, an answer that far exceeded anything Tobit and Sarah could ask for or imagine (Eph 3:20).
+God heard the prayers of Tobit and Sarah instantly (Tb 3:16).
+He also answered their prayers quickly, sending the angel Raphael to work out the glorious answer to their prayers (Tb 3:17).
+Indeed, this answer far exceeded anything Tobit and Sarah could ask for or imagine (Eph 3:20).
 Yet it took some time for the answer to those prayers to unfold.
-As the answers to the prayers unfolded, God used the time interval to begin the healing process.

 The unfolding process was as important as the actual answer to the prayer.
-Day by day Tobit and Sarah had to persevere in their faith in God, despite not seeing any results from their petition.
-Yet "hope is not hope if its object is seen" (Rm 8:24).
+Day after day Tobit and Sarah had to persevere in their faith in God, despite not seeing any results from their petitions.
+Yet “hope is not hope if its object is seen” (Rm 8:24).

 Prayer: Father, I will trust in You at all times (Ps 62:9), especially when I am blind to Your action.

 Promise: “He is the God of the living.” —Mk 12:27

 Praise: Bill smoked for three decades.
 As he grew closer to the Lord, he came to realize that his body was a “temple of the Holy Spirit” (1 Cor 6:19), and that he was being called to stop smoking.
 He asked Jesus for the grace to quit smoking, and was set free of the desire to smoke.

 Reference: (This teaching was submitted by a member of our editorial team.)